anthonymendez/PyCraftServerManager/README.md

 # Features

+Note: When I say `terminal` or `command line`, I mean feature is accessible through the terminal/command line.
+When I say `Python`, you can launch the feature in a Python script.

-* Start and Stop Server
+* Start, Stop, Restart Server

-* Interact with console through Python
+* Launch Minecraft and PyCraft commands in the same terminal

 * Configure launch options, whitelist, and server properties through Python

-* Restart server

-* Configure server to launch an Java or Game option.
-See [`launch_example.properties`](launch_example.properties) for an example.
+* Configure server launch Java or Game options.
+See [`launch_example.properties`](launch_example.properties).

-* Backup Server Files as ZIP or TAR
+* Backup Server Files as ZIP or TAR through Python and terminal

-* Delete User Cache
+* Delete User Cache through Python and terminal

 # Intended Feature List